MatthewpHarding/HOW-TO-LEARN-SWIFT/README.md

 * Our GitHub contains the official Swift documentation converted into markdown files, making it searchable - [Try it](https://github.com/MatthewpHarding?tab=repositories&q=SWIFTDOCS+hello+world).

 # 🧑🏼‍💻 About The Instructor
-👋👋🏻👋🏿 Hi everyone,
+>👋👋🏻👋🏿 Hi everyone,
+>

-I've been developing iOS apps since the first ever release (2008) and have an enormous amount of experience.
+>I've been developing iOS apps since the first ever release (2008) and have an enormous amount of experience.
 I hope I can share this information passing tips & tricks on to the next generation.
 I've had my career - **it's time for yours!**

 🧕🏻👨🏿‍💼👩🏼‍💼👩🏻‍💻👨🏼‍💼🧛🏻‍♀️👩🏼‍💻💁🏽‍♂️🕵🏻‍♂️🧝🏼‍♀️🦹🏼‍♀🧕🏾🧟‍♂️

-## My Career Achievements
+## Matts Career Achievements
 * Invited to Apple HQ to work on a secret project
 * Developer behind the 10 billionth download app on AppStore
 * Substantially increased profits for London based financial companies